araobp/compact-rag/README.md

 ## Goal of this project

-- Develop a compact RAG that can run on my Raspberry Pi 3 Model B.
-- The RAG will support Hybrid RAG: SQL DB, Vector DB and Graph DB.
+- Develop a compact RAG that can run on my Raspberry Pi 3 Model B, supporting Hybrid RAG: SQL DB, Vector DB and Graph DB.
 - The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
-- Develop a relay server for local apps using OpenAI APIs.
-- Support Open AI Realtime AI?
-It is still expensive...
+- Support Open AI Realtime AI, althouth it seems expensive for me...
 - Work with various sensors/actuators via Arduino Uno.
 - Develop AI Agents "Showroom Controller" (sort of Programmable Logic Controller (PLC)).